-What is annual credit report and how do you use it?
+What is an annual credit report and how do you use it?

 Wondering how to get a free credit report?
 You are allowed to request a free report every year by law.
 AnnualCreditReport.com is the only site authorized by the federal government that provides free copies of your report.